ccmdesign/stem-gender-nuxt/content/articles/introduction.md

 order: 2
 image: '/images/introduction.jpg'
 audio: 'audios/Introduction.mp3'
-description: 'The gender gap in STEM is not a result of individual choices but is shaped by systemic barriers, including gender biases, stereotypes, and structural inequalities within educational institutions and workplaces.'
+description: 'The gender gap in STEM is not a result of individual choices but is shaped by systemic barriers, including gender biases, stereotypes, and structural inequalities within educational institutions and workplaces.
+Uncovering and addressing these barriers is a necessary step in driving development around the world.'
 slug: introduction
 ---